PlaneShift (video game)

-PlaneShift is a cross-platform 3D Online Multiplayer Role Playing Game in a fantasy setting.
-The framework is open source with the server and client released under the GNU General Public License v2, while the artistic content is covered under a proprietary license.
-All content, however, is available free of cost.
+PlaneShift is a free to play, cross-platform 3D Online Multiplayer Role Playing Game in a fantasy setting.
 The game requires client software to be installed on the player's computer.
 The project is no-budget and produced by a group of developers guided by the Atomic Blue organization.
 The development team comprises volunteers from mostly European countries and North America.
-An Unreal Engine port has been released in its alpha stage.

 Setting

 PlaneShift takes place inside a colossal stalactite named Yliakum.
 Players begin in the main city, Hydlaa, where they will start their journey.
-PlaneShift has 9 playable races, each of which have their own homelands and characteristics.
+In most recent setting PlaneShift has 9 playable races, after returning a playable status to Diaboli, making Kran race playable and removing playable status from Ynnwn.
+Each race has their own homelands and characteristics.
 The races feature standard fantasy types, like elves and dwarves, but also humanoids made of rock and winged amphibians.
 Though set underground, life is possible because a crystal named the Azure Sun draws light from the surface of the planet.